 This particular pitfall gets to the heart of why financial planning matters: You must understand how much money you need to live now in order to understand how much you need to live in retirement.
 The scary fact is many of us are heading into retirement blind.

-According to the 2018 Retirement Confidence Survey, only about half of workers 55 and older had put together a rough estimate of what their costs will be in retirement — and by extension, how much they’ll need to have saved.
-There was also a huge disconnect between the expectations of retirement income and the realities: While 68 percent of workers expect income from working to be a significant source of income in retirement, only 26 percent of retirees say working provides a notable contribution to their retirement income.
+According to the 2019 Retirement Confidence Survey, less than half of workers 55 and older had put together a rough estimate of what their costs will be in retirement — and by extension, how much they’ll need to have saved.
+There was also a huge disconnect between the expectations of retirement income and the realities: While 80 percent of workers expect income from working to be a significant source of income in retirement, only 28 percent of retirees say working provides a notable contribution to their retirement income.